Ukit0/Detoxifier_bot/README.md

 # PyFirsGitProjec
-# Hi everybody h1
-# This is a guide for my first project h1
+## Hi everybody :wave: .This is a guide for my first project
+### I am a novice programmer from Russia
+### This repository is a cheat sheet on python